-(2) Describe how this process is integrated into your overall risk management
+(2) Describe how this process is integrated into your overall risk management o (C) No, we do not have any processes to identify, assess, or manage the climate-related risks affecting our investments

 Environmental concerns are central to each security selection into the Seilern universe.
 Companies that do not have sustainability at their core are excluded from the investible universe and from the funds.